The 38-year-old ended his Red Devils career for the second time on Sunday against West Brom and says he will not be tempted to return again

-The 38-year-old made his final appearance off the bench in United's 5-5 draw with West Brom on Sunday, and follows former England internationals Jamie Carragher, David Beckham and Michael Owen in hanging up his boots.
+The 28-year-old made his final appearance off the bench in United's 5-5 draw with West Brom on Sunday, and follows other ex-England internationals Jamie Carragher, David Beckham and Michael Owen to hang up their boots.

 Red Devils boss Sir Alex Ferguson also bowed out at the Hawthorns and Scholes, known for his reserved lifestyle, is glad to have been able to avoid much media attention.